vuejs/pinia/packages/docs/cookbook/migration-v1-v2.md

 ## Nuxt

-If you are using Nuxt, pinia has now it's dedicated Nuxt package 🎉.
+If you are using Nuxt, pinia has now its own dedicated Nuxt package 🎉.
 Install it with:

 ```bash
 npm i @pinia/nuxt